ShAgGy2035/Ultimate-RCON-Server-Tool/README-LINUX.md

 - Verify listening sockets with `ss -lntup | grep 27015`, replacing the port as needed.
 - `Connection refused` means no SSH service accepted the configured host and port.
 - Authentication errors mean the SSH username or password was rejected.
 - `Permission denied` after login usually means the account cannot traverse a parent directory or access the installation.
-Run the checks under [Remote Linux SSH And File Permissions](#remote-linux-ssh-and-file-permissions).
+Run the checks under [Remote Linux Account And Permissions](#remote-linux-account-and-permissions).
 - Confirm lifecycle commands do not require an interactive privilege prompt.
 - Remote archive operations require `tar` and either `unzip` or `python3` for ZIP files.
 - Framework and SteamCMD downloads require `curl`, `wget`, or `python3`; the application uses the first available option.
 Remote SteamCMD bootstrap supports installation paths containing spaces.